Symphony No. 9 (Bruckner): Josephson's completion (1992)

-Letocart's completion (2008)
+Letocart's completion (2008, rev. 2022)

 In 2008 the Belgian organist and composer Sébastien Letocart realized a new completion of the Finale in 2007–08.
 In the Coda he included quotations of themes from the Fifth, Seventh and Eighth Symphonies, the mid-subject of the Trio as a final Halleluja, and at the end the combination of the four main themes from all four movements of the Ninth.

 Letocart's completion, together with the first three parts of the symphony, was recorded in 2008 by the French conductor Nicolas Couton with the MAV Symphony Orchestra of Budapest.
 Sébastien Letocart states in the booklet text to the CD recording of his final version:

+During the closing concert of the Bruckner Casco Festival (13 to 15 September 2024) at the Muziekgebouw of Amsterdam, the Camerata RCO featured Anton Bruckner's 9th Symphony in a reduction for 16 musicians arranged by Sébastien Letocart specifically for this occasion.